 Matt’s scholarship examines the politics of food, agricultural, and environmental governance.
 Specifically, his research focuses on how social movements and civil society organizations mobilize for a democratic and ecologically sustainable global food system.
 His research has been published in Law & Society Review, Public Culture, Transnational Legal Theory, Studies in Law, Politics, and Society, Frontiers in Sustainable Food Systems and other scholarly journals.
 His book, Translating Food Sovereignty: Cultivating Justice in an Age of Transnational Governance will be published in Spring 2022 by Stanford University Press.

-He has served as a visiting researcher in the Department of Law and Anthropology at the Max Planck Institute for Social Anthropology and the School of Regulation and Global Governance (RegNet) at Australia National University.
+Before joining the Van Vollenhoven Institute, Matt was an Assistant Professor at Drake University and a Max Weber Fellow in the Department of Law at the European University Institute.
+He has also served as a visiting researcher in the Department of Law and Anthropology at the Max Planck Institute for Social Anthropology and the School of Regulation and Global Governance (RegNet) at Australia National University.

-In addition, he has received funding and awards from the National Science Foundation, the Association for Political and Legal Anthropology, and the Society for the Anthropology of Food and Nutrition.
+His research has been generously supported by the National Science Foundation, the Association for Political and Legal Anthropology, and the Society for the Anthropology of Food and Nutrition.

-He has taught classes at New York University, John Jay College of Criminal Justice (CUNY), and Hunter College (CUNY).
+Prior to teaching at Leiden Law School, Matt taught at Drake University, New York University, John Jay College of Criminal Justice (CUNY), and Hunter College (CUNY).